How are things going on Monday? I’m assuming you’re headed to the gym to work out. Try to do this at the gym tonight.

 Then you are letting yourself hang, and the big thing I am focusing on is you are letting the hips drop.

 Dropping the hips is the key to getting traction and decompression in your spine.

 Keys to Remember

-– I am going to do this for about 15 seconds and if this is your first time doing this stretch, you will end up going light, because it ends up benefiting 95% of people but 5% of people it doesn’t work for and we want to start off gentle as opposed to going aggressively and irritating things.
+- I will do this for about 15 seconds if this is your first time doing this stretch.
+You will end up going light because it benefits 95% of people, but for 5% of people, it doesn’t work, and we want to start gently instead of aggressively and irritating things.

 How Was It?

-Now, if you are looking for something to help you over come back pain, then check out Fix My Back Pain, here:
+Now, if you are looking for something to help you overcome back pain, then check here:

 No one should have to live with pain,